elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-do-you-determine-the-common-ratio-and-first-term-in-a-geometric-series.md

 url: /learn/mathematics/questions/how-do-you-determine-the-common-ratio-and-first-term-in-a-geometric-series
 score: -1.0
 related_article1:
-    id: 170754
+    id: 170738
-    title: How can inductive proofs be applied to the natural logarithm of factorial?
+    title: >-
+        How does inductive reasoning differ from deductive reasoning?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-inductive-proofs-be-applied-to-the-natural-logarithm-of-factorial
+    url: /learn/mathematics/questions/how-does-inductive-reasoning-differ-from-deductive-reasoning
 related_article2:
-    id: 170754
+    id: 170738
-    title: How can inductive proofs be applied to the natural logarithm of factorial?
+    title: >-
+        How does inductive reasoning differ from deductive reasoning?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-inductive-proofs-be-applied-to-the-natural-logarithm-of-factorial
+    url: /learn/mathematics/questions/how-does-inductive-reasoning-differ-from-deductive-reasoning
 related_article3:
-    id: 170746
+    id: 170750
-    title: What is the significance of implication statements in logical reasoning?
+    title: >-
+        What is the binomial series and how is it expanded?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-significance-of-implication-statements-in-logical-reasoning
+    url: /learn/mathematics/questions/what-is-the-binomial-series-and-how-is-it-expanded
 related_article4:
-    id: 170753
+    id: 170741
-    title: What are the properties of the natural logarithm of a factorial?
+    title: >-
+        How do parameterized statements relate to the inductive hypothesis?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-properties-of-the-natural-logarithm-of-a-factorial
+    url: /learn/mathematics/questions/how-do-parameterized-statements-relate-to-the-inductive-hypothesis
 related_article5:
     id: 170742
+    title: >-
-    title: What are the key steps involved in an induction proof?
+        What are the key steps involved in an induction proof?
     subject: Mathematics
     url: /learn/mathematics/questions/what-are-the-key-steps-involved-in-an-induction-proof
 ---